Cineworld Dublin undergoes works as it plans June reopening

 Measures

-Its cinema in Dublin was forced to close its doors in March, 2020 when then-taoiseach Leo Varadkar announced sweeping public health measures designed to combat the spread of the Covid-19 pandemic.
+Its cinema in Dublin was forced to close in March 2020 when sweeping public health measures designed to combat the spread of the Covid-19 pandemic were announced.

-Despite recent steps to begin the reopening of society, there has been some confusion in relation to when cinemas will be allowed to reopen.

-Initially, it seemed cinemas would be allowed to re-open on June 7th, which is the next date when restrictions are set to be eased further.
-This was officially listed on the Government’s website, but the website was subsequently updated to remove cinemas from that list.
+There has been some confusion as to when cinemas will be allowed to reopen.
+It had seemed they would be allowed to reopen on June 7th, which is the next date when restrictions are set to be eased further.
+This was listed on the Government’s website, but that information was subsequently updated to remove cinemas from that list.

 Currently, the Government website says: “A number of higher-risk activities will be considered at the end of June for later in the year including preparation for the safe reopening of cinemas and theatres in June subject to public health advice.”